 Once you understand the language of dogs and what your puppy “says” with barks, wagging tail talk, and other body language, you’ll know how to talk to a dog with effective puppy communication.
 Remember that your puppy is not a mind reader and what’s “normal” behavior for people may be a totally foreign language and offensive to dogs.
 Instead, you can use “dog talk” to get your message across.

-We touch and hug, gesture with our hands, and when we get upset our tone of voice often gets louder and higher pitched.
+Humans are primates that touch and hug, gesture with hands, and have a loud and higher-pitched tone of voice when upset.
 All of these things can be confusing or even threatening to puppies especially, but also to adult dogs.

 5 Common Puppy Communication Mistakes